54rt1n/ComfyUI-DareMerge/README.md

 |merge|BlockModelMergerAdv|`MODEL`, `MODEL`|`MODEL`|Performs a block merge with a custom merge type|

 * In general, one means keep first model, zero means keep second model
-* For Dare, we use the base model to determine which values to protect or include.
+* For DARE, we use the base model to determine which values to protect or include.
 It is optional, and if not provided will ignore exclude_a, include_b, threshold_type, and invert.
+* For TIES, we can use the sum of the delta ties (as in the paper), or the count, or off to disable.
 * Larger density means to include more of the second model
 * Larger exclude_a preserves more of the first model
 * Larger include_b allows more of the second model